Guided setup 1: Deploy in a new VNet with Elastic Compute

 Deploy to Azure

-In the portal fill the required informations for the deployment:
+In the portal fill the required information for the deployment:

 • Choose the target subscription